NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-Multi-Family with 5+ Units is assigned 'Asphalt Shingles, Medium' only.; Due to low samples, Vintage ACS is progressively grouped into: pre-1960, 1960-1999, and 2000+.; Geometry Building Type RECS is progressively grouped into: Single-Family (including Mobile Home), and Multi-Family.; Census Division RECS is coarsened to Census Region.
+- \Multi-Family with 5+ Units is assigned 'Asphalt Shingles, Medium' only.

+- \Due to low samples, Vintage ACS is progressively grouped into: pre-1960, 1960-1999, and 2000+.

+- \Geometry Building Type RECS is progressively grouped into: Single-Family (including Mobile Home), and Multi-Family.

+- \Census Division RECS is coarsened to Census Region.

 Arguments
 *********